Boycott of India continues: Kashmiris refuse to open shops, schools

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HELD SRINAGAR: A month after India withdrew held Kashmir’s autonomy, locked it down with thousands of additional troops and made mass arrests, residents are resisting attempts by authorities to show some signs of normalcy returning in the Muslim-majority Valley, a British wire service reported.
+SRINAGAR: A month after India withdrew Held Kashmir’s autonomy, locked it down with thousands of additional troops and made mass arrests, residents are resisting attempts by authorities to show some signs of normalcy returning in the Muslim-majority valley, a British wire service reported.

 To dampen the possibility of widespread protests, India flooded the IHK - already one of the world’s most militarised zones - with troops, imposed severe restrictions on movements, and cut all telephone, mobile phone and internet connections.
 Thousands of people were arrested.